-The basic reason for the difference between the two Easters is that "Western" Easter uses a different set of calculations based on the current Gregorian calendar created by Pope Gregory instead of the ancient Julian one, first used under the Roman emperor Julian.
-Under the Gregorian system, Easter can actually be in March, something that will not happen with the Julian-based method of calculating Easter.
+Alternatively, Western Easter is determined by a different set of calculations based on the current Gregorian calendar created by Pope Gregory.
+Under the Gregorian system, the holiday can actually fall in March, which would not happen under the Julian-based method of calculating Easter.